Overview

 Key Projects Underway

-- Ongoing characterization of global neutralization serotypes of HIV-1
+- Ongoing characterization of the neutralization complexities of circulating strains of HIV-1

 - Preclinical and clinical evaluation of passively delivered broadly neutralizing antibodies for HIV-1 prevention and treatment